 In this case, you can claim a capital allowance for the market value (the price you’d expect the item to sell for).

 Set Up an ISA Savings Account

-Individual savings accounts (ISAs) let you save up to £20,000 per year tax-free.
+Individual savings accounts (ISAs) let you save up to £20,000 per year, per person, tax-free.

 Lifetime ISAs have a £4,000 cap and the government adds 25% to the amount you save.
 So if you save £4,000 per year, you’ll have £5,000 before adding interest.
 Despite the name, you can only contribute to a lifetime ISA from ages 18–50.